zzhangjii/learning-library/oci-library/qloudable/Autonomous_Data_Warehouse/ADW.md

 <img src="https://raw.githubusercontent.com/umairs123/learning-library/master/oci-library/qloudable/Autonomous_Data_Warehouse/img/ADW_012.PNG" alt="image-alt-text" height="200" width="200">

 9. We will now download a text file from OCI Object storage.
 This file has commands that will be used to upload data into ADW and retreive it.
-Open a new browser tab and copy/paste or Etner URL;
+Open a new browser tab and copy/paste or Enter URL;

 https://objectstorage.us-ashburn-1.oraclecloud.com/n/us_training/b/Lab-images/o/ADW-File.txt